eXTReMe Tracker

 In some prepared mortar I added 25% lime and enough black pigment to give me a black base coat.
 While it was drying I scratched in some deep texture lines to give the new lime something to get a good hold on.
 I'll scrub it good and paint on some casein where I'll be putting the next layer.
 I plan on layering on a few wet lime coats to paint on and leaving a decorative boarder black.

 Here's a little about lime..
-It's the weakest part of your mortar, sand is strength, rough crushed sand, limestone, lava or marble is better than smooth sand.
-Three sand to one lime is stronger then 1:1 sand to lime.
+It's the weakest part of your mortar, sand is strength.
+Rough crushed sand, limestone, lava or marble is better than smooth sand.
+Three sand to one lime is stronger than 1:1 sand to lime.
 Mortar not locked down will shrink, a 1/8 inch thick layer of mortar on a 12"x12" glass will shrink a fat 1/4 inch.
 That amount of mortar is a 2.5 inch square, one pound of mortar, and should be just firm enough to form one tile.
 I think the best mortar I've made was with what is called crushed white marble from the cement dealers, it's really crushed limestone and it's used by the pool building trade.
-I sifted it with a common strainer, not the fine flour strainer I used for sifting the lime into the store bought water, use the next larger size.
+I sifted it with a common strainer, not the fine flour strainer I used for sifting the lime into the store bought morter, use the next larger size.
 The larger grit sizes I used in the brown coat / rough coat / first layer.
 For fresco panels only two coats are needed, and the first coat should be dry before applying the thin intonico (less than 1/8th inch) coat or top layer.

 The reason for using white limestone in the pit lime is big.
 Seeing the colors used clearly is very important, so you need a white base.
 Using lime paste and lime pigment as white is Ok but not the greatest.
-I like WYSISWYG.
+I like WYSIWYG.
 Use titanium white instead, and don't paint with washes.
 Lighten your tints with titanium white not limewater.
 True, all colors lighten as the fresco dries but it's really not that much.
-It's about the same as wet and dry watercolors, maybe twice as much in the if you use washes instead of mixed tints.
+It's about the same as wet and dry watercolors, maybe twice as much if you use washes instead of mixed tints.
 Mixed tints change less than watercolors do, so it's not much.

 Everything I'm saying here is backed up with photographs.